-WiBACK Node-2-Connect can be clustered (via their Ethernet interface) to build a wireless router, an intersection inside a large wireless network.
+WiBACK Node-2-Connect devices can be clustered (via their Ethernet interface) to build a wireless router, an intersection inside a larger wireless network.
 This allows the implementation of fully meshed wide-area wireless networks, with redundant physical links between endpoints.
 An advantage of the clustering concept is that the modem hardware can be located close to the antenna, thus keeping antenna cables short.

 Conceptually, all radio nodes could be equipped with different radio technologies.
 To date, professional-grade IEEE 802.11 (WiFi) equipment provides the optimal cost/performance ratio, but other technologies could be supported, as well.
 The modular WiBACK concept is future proof and allows for an easy integration of upcoming technologies such as mmWave.

 Independent of the technologies inside the WiBACK backhaul, WiBACK provides transparent Ethernet on its Edge interfaces via standard Ethernet ports.
 Alternatively, the built-in WiFi radios can be configured to operate as WiFi Access Points.
 Furthermore, WiBACK nodes can act as a backhaul for IoT networks and our nodes can be equipped with a integrated LoRaWAN gateway.